onox/wayland-ada/README.md

 # Thanks to
 - Dmitry Kazakov for Simple Components.
 They are used in the wayland.xml-file parser application for reading UTF8-characters.

-- Brad Moore for providing Storage Pool (and Subpool) implementations available in the Deepend Open Source project.